Cars Brands that start with B

 BMC Logo

-One of the largest British automakers was the British Motor Corporation (BMC) holding company located in Longbridge, Birmingham.
-Founded in 1952 based on Austin Motor Company and Morris Motors, it produces cars of many brands – Austin, Morris, MG, Austin-Healey, Wolseley, Riley.
+One of the largest British automakers was the British Motor Corporation (BMC), a holding company based in Longbridge, Birmingham.
+Founded in 1952 on the basis of Austin Motor Company and Morris Motors, it produced cars of many brands – Austin, Morris, MG, Austin-Healey, Wolseley, and Riley.
 The most popular model was the 1963 Austin Mini Super-Deluxe.
-In 1966, the company was transformed into British Motor Holdings Limited (BMH), and in 1968, merging with Leyland, it became the British Leyland Motor Corporation.
+In 1966, the company was transformed into British Motor Holdings Limited (BMH), and in 1968, it merged with Leyland to become British Leyland Motor Corporation.

 BMC Sanayi ve Ticaret A.Ş.